DestinyVolt/D-D/Others/OnePlayer/Tia.md

 Languages: Common, Draconic

 ### Attacks
-Draconic Claws: +15 to hit, 2d6 + 10 slashing damage \
+Draconic Claws: +16 to hit, 2d6 + 10 slashing damage \
-Sneak Attack: +8d6 damage to claw attack, once per turn \
+Sneak Attack: +9d6 damage to claw attack, once per turn \
 Divine Strike: +2d8 damage to claw attack, once per turn \
-Booming Blade: +2d8 thunder damage to claw attack, +3d8 thunder damage if target moves \
+Booming Blade: +3d8 thunder damage to claw attack, +4d8 thunder damage if target moves \
-Green Flame Blade: +2d8 fire damage to claw attack, 2d8+9 fire damage to one adjacent target \
+Green Flame Blade: +3d8 fire damage to claw attack, 4d8+10 fire damage to one adjacent target \
 Thunderous Blows: Whenever you deal Thunder Damage, you can knock back any creature your size or smaller 10 feet. \
-Sweeping Claws: Whenever you make a claw attack, all creatures within 5 feet of the target must make a DC 21 Dex Save or become a target of the attack as well.
+Sweeping Claws: Whenever you make a claw attack, all creatures within 5 feet of the target must make a DC 22 Dex Save or become a target of the attack as well. \
+Blaze of Glory: Reaction Attack against creature who downs you, Advantage, +5d10 fire damage + 5d10 weapon damage

-### Level 16 Zeal Cleric
+### Level 18 Zeal Cleric
-+13 to hit, DC 21, 21 Prepared Spells \
++15 to hit, DC 23, 27 Prepared Spells \
 Cantrips: Guidance, Thaumaturgy, Resistance, Word of Radiance, Sacred Flame \
-1st Level Spells (4): Thunderous Smite\*, Searing Smite\*, Bless, Cure Wounds, Detect Magic, Shield of Faith \
+1st Level Spells (4): Thunderous Smite\*, Searing Smite\*, Bless, Cure Wounds, Detect Magic, Shield of Faith, Healing Word \
-2nd Level Spells (3): Dragon's Breath\*, Shatter\*, Hold Person, Spiritual Weapon, Hold Person, Protection from Poison, Borrowed Knowledge \
+2nd Level Spells (3): Dragon's Breath\*, Shatter\*, Spiritual Weapon, Hold Person, Protection from Poison, Borrowed Knowledge \
 3rd Level Spells (3): Fireball\*, Haste\*, Spirit Guardians, Aura of Vitality, Remove Curse, Dispel Magic	\
 4th Level Spells (2): Fire Shield\*, Freedom of Movement\*, Death Ward \
 5th Level Spells (2): Destructive Wave\*, Flame Strike\*, Greater Restoration, Geas \
 6th Level Spells (1): Heal, Harm, Word of Recall \
 7th Level Spells (1): Divine Word, Fire Storm, Regenerate, Temple of the Gods \
-8th Level Spells (1): Earthquake
+8th Level Spells (1): Earthquake, Antimagic Field \
+9th Level Spells (1): Power Word: Heal, Gate

 Unarmored Defense: AC = 10 + DEX + WIS \
 Priest of Zeal: Wis BA Attack / Day \
-Channel Divinity: Maximize Elemental Damage (2 / Rest) \
+Channel Divinity: Maximize Elemental Damage (3 / Rest) \
-Divine Intervention: 16/100th chance for Divine Intervention.
+Divine Intervention: 18/100th chance for Divine Intervention.

-### Level 16 Arcane Rogue
+### Level 18 Arcane Rogue
-+9 to hit, DC 17 \
++11 to hit, DC 19 \
 Cantrips: Booming Blade, Prestidigitation, Message \
 1st (4): Silvery Barbs, Sleep, ~~Find Familiar~~, Disguise Self	 \
 2nd (3): Invisiblity, Suggestion, Enlarge / Reduce \
-3rd (2): Fear, Catnap, Ashardalon's Stride, Major Image
+3rd (3): Fear, Catnap, Ashardalon's Stride, Major Image

 Cunning Action: You can Dash, Disengage, Hide, or Steady your Aim as a bonus action. \
 Uncanny Dodge: You can use your reaction to halve damage from an attack. \
 Evasion: When forced to make a Dex save to take half damage, you take half damage on failure and no damage on success. \
 Magical Ambush: If you are hidden from a creature when you cast a spell on it, the creature has disadvantage on saving throw against it. \
-Reliable Talent: Whenever you make an ability check that lets you add your proficiency bonus, you can treat a d20 roll of 9 or lower as a 10.
+Reliable Talent: Whenever you make an ability check that lets you add your proficiency bonus, you can treat a d20 roll of 9 or lower as a 10. \
+Spell Thief: Reaction: Target must make a DC 18 spell save or the spell is countered and you learn it for 8 hours \
+Elusive: Attacks cannot have advantage against you.

 #### Draconic Abilities
 Draconic Roar: Prof/Day Advantage BA \